Elías Jaua: Career

 Jaua obtained a Sociology degree from the Central University of Venezuela.
 In 2000 he was part of the Comisión Legislativa Nacional and Minister of the Secretaría de la Presidencia from 2000 to 2001.
 He was nominated as Venezuelan Ambassador to Argentina in 2002.
 Jaua served as Minister of Agriculture in President Hugo Chávez's government before being appointed as vice-president in January 2010, while remaining Minister of Agriculture.

 On 15 December 2011, following a major reshuffle of the Venezuelan political leadership, President Chávez proposed Jaua to be the PSUV candidate for governor of the state of Miranda (reported in El Universal).
 He resigned the vice presidency on 13 October 2012 to compete in the election and was replaced by Nicolás Maduro.
 He lost the election on 16 December 2012 to the former governor Henrique Capriles who had stepped down in June 2012 to unsuccessfully challenge Hugo Chávez for president.

 Jaua succeeded Nicolás Maduro as Minister of Foreign Affairs on 15 January 2013.

 Sanctions

-Jaua has been sanctioned by several countries and is banned from entering neighboring Colombia.
-The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion.
-As of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".
+Jaua has been sanctioned by several countries.

-On 26 July 2017, Jaua was involved in targeted sanctions performed by the United States Department of Treasury due to his involvement with the 2017 Venezuelan Constituent Assembly election, being the Head of Venezuela's Presidential Commission for the Constituent Assembly.
+On 26 July 2017, Jaua was sanctioned by the United States Department of Treasury due to his involvement with the 2017 Venezuelan Constituent Assembly election, being the Head of Venezuela's Presidential Commission for the Constituent Assembly.
 Canada sanctioned 40 Venezuelan officials, including Jaua, in September 2017.
-The sanctions were for behaviors that undermined democracy after at least 125 people were killed in the 2017 Venezuelan protests and "in response to the government of Venezuela's deepening descent into dictatorship".
 Canadians were banned from transactions with the 40 individuals, whose Canadian assets were frozen.
-The sanctions noted a rupture of Venezuela's constitutional order.

-On 25 June 2018, the European Union sanctioned Jaua, freezing his assets and imposing a travel ban.

 On 29 March 2018, Jaua was sanctioned by Panama for his alleged involvement with "money laundering, financing of terrorism and financing the proliferation of weapons of mass destruction".

-On 10 July 2018, Switzerland sanctioned Jaua, citing the same reasons as the European Union, and froze his assets while also imposing a travel ban against him.
+On 25 June 2018, the European Union sanctioned Jaua, freezing his assets and banning him from entering the EU.
+On 10 July 2018, Switzerland imposed financial sanctions on Jaua and banned him from entering Switzerland.